I am always doing that which I cannot do, in order that I may learn how to do it

 Beyond comprehensive legal knowlwdge in a sutructured way it requires a high command in common things, like a certain understanding of basic philosophical ideas, such as ontology, semiotics, hermeneutics, syllogistics, heuristics, propositional logic.

-And, you know, this is definitely not about what is called business philosophy or marketing or argument for whatever selling the crafting, engineering or designing natural language input.
+And, you know, this is definitely not about what is called business philosophy or marketing or argument for whatever selling the crafting, engineering or designing of natural language input.

 But rather so, it is about things like how to think up and make up ideas on the basis of conceptual multiperspectivity, vis-à-vis fact verification, vis-à-vis confidence score, which means confidence level based on adversarial prompting, in line with validity verfication of any counterargument outcome, dialectic refinement in prompting, etc.